voltavidTony/lang-gen/README.md

 __Example:__ <str>"Some crossed circles:<fmt>{space.tt_margin}</fmt>OO<fmt>{space.-12}</fmt>XX"</str> (the O's and X's are overlapping)

+## ResPackOpts

+ResPackOpts is a mod by JFronny enabling configurable resource packs.
+In the case of lang files, additional RPO files are provided alongside the vanilla-compatible lang files to enable advanced features such as choosing different versions of a lang string or dynamically generated values.

+The support for RPO files changes the format of the lang keys in the `LANG` configuration by introducing two new rules:

+1. The lang key can start with an exclusion modifier which limits the generated lang to only being stored in one of the two generated files.
+The plus (`+`) restricts the generated lang to only the RPO file, the minus (`-`) to only the vanilla lang file.
+This can be used in combination with the 2nd rule to specify variants of the same lang string.

+   > __Hint:__ Which exclusion modifier does what can be remembered like this: ResPackOpts _adds_ QoL features to resource packs, which is definitely a _plus_, since vanilla resource packs _lack_ configurability, which is a _minus_ for the game!

+2. An optional RPO expansion can appear after the tilde of the 1st rule and before the game lang key.
+Note that only one RPO expansion in that position can appear in the lang key.

+To include RPO expansions in the LFS, simply escape the opening brace so that the lang generator doesn't try to parse it as a FES.
+Example: `"${{color_switch}..."`

 ## Additional Notes

 1. When making multiple incremental adjustments to the LFS, it could become tedious to wait for every language to generate.
-To only generate 'en_us.json', comment out the for loop found in `gen_langs.py` at lines 344-346.
+To only generate 'en_us.json', comment out the for loop found in `gen_langs.py` at lines 389-391.
 2. The index file version cannot be automatically determined since different launchers choose the index file in different ways.
 Thus, the `index_file` mapping in `PATH` exists.
 3. `characters.py` includes information about character widths and a character width calculator.
 Simply run the script and a prompt will appear.
 Any text typed into the prompt will produce a number indicating the width of the entered text in pixels.
 Any unicode character can be specified using hex escape sequences, such as `\x__`, `\u____`, and `\U________`.
 4. GitHub removes and HTML and CSS tags and styling, so the example strings won't have proper color.
 An external MD viewer, like Visual Studio Code is required to see the colors.
 Here's what the examples are supposed to look like: ![Colorized Text](color_strings.png)